lbilondon/NEARME_BLACKBERRY/README.md

 The general structure is separated MVC AMD modules with a HTML / CSS UI, this is a good starting point https://github.com/addyosmani/backbone-mobile-search

+##Setup

 Important documentation for getting up and running: http://docs.phonegap.com/en/1.9.0/guide_getting-started_blackberry_index.md.html#Getting%20Started%20with%20Blackberry

+##Deployment:

+Run these two commands from the root of the project:

+	> ant blackberry build
+	> ant blackberry load-device